 At the beginning of your Powersheets Planner, you have about twenty pages of self reflection.
 Here is one page I felt comfortable sharing.

 At the beginning of each quarter, you have the opportunity to rate different areas of your life.

 You also create specific goals, there’s room for up to ten.
 You can see many of mine are related to my business and my relationship with myself and my husband.
 But you could easily claim a couple of spots for goals related to the classroom.

 Each month I look back over my goals and write down things that are coming up that month.

 And here is where the real magic happens.
 I write out all the things I want to be intentional about (on the left) and then my actionable steps I am going to take to make those things happen (on the left).

-They go on sale October 24th, 10 AM ET, and from my past experience, they sell out FAST!
+They go on sale on October 16th, 10 AM ET, and from my past experience, they sell out FAST!
 (I waited till like 12 ET last year and already missed out on some of the color options I wanted.)